BUTSpeechFIT/speller/README.md

 ./03-train.sh # prepares input; performs LAS training; has been tested on Python3.9

-LAS training is based on scripts by Harikrishna Vydana
+LAS training is based on scripts by Harikrishna Vydana, Decoder is changed to add speller, variables specifying different speller inputs, paameter for the number of embeddings representing OOVs

 ./04-decode.sh # runs beam-search decoding with the trained model